noam-sc/obsidian-enhanced-symbols-prettifier/README.md

 Yes.
 Both canvas cards and embedded notes are supported.

+### One of my shortcuts doesn't work.
+What should I do?

+If your shortcut contains special characters, you may need to disable the flexible word boundaries in the settings.
+If it still doesn't work, please open an issue.

 ### How to undo a replacement?

 Press Backspace right after the replacement to undo it.
 If you just want to press backspace without undoing the replacement, you can press `Shift + Backspace`.